BeamMW/docs-gitbook/atomic-swaps/README.md

 1. Alice creates an offer for 200 of her Dogecoins for 10 of Bob's Beam coins, securing it with her secret passphrase before broadcasting the request to Bob over the Beam network.
 2. Bob receives Alice's offer for 200 of her Dogecoins for 10 of his Beam coins.
 Bob accepts, verifying the exchange with his secret passphrase.
-3. Alice receives a notification that Bob has accepted her offer.&#x20;
+3. Alice receives a notification that Bob has accepted her offer.
 4. Alice receives 10 Beam coins, and Bob gets 200 Dogecoin.
 Alice and Bob have now diversified their cryptocurrency portfolios.

 ### Atomic Swaps, Not-So-Simplified